diegocantoralp/diegocantoralp/README.md

 ## About Me

-Hey My Name is Diego Cantoral, I'm a 3rd year Software Engineer student at UPC.I am a Tech Enthusiast.
-Looking forward to learn new skills and add them in the list.
+Hey My Name is Diego Cantoral, I'm a 3rd year Software Engineer student at UPC.
+I am a Tech Enthusiast looking forward to learn new skills and add them in the list.

 <hr/>